sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d3-drills/thought-bubbles.md

 1. What is the worst case scenario for bubble sort?
 (What kind of arrays cause it to do the most swaps?)

 	> The worst case scenario input for bubble sort is an array that's in reverse order.
-It has to make every single possible pass through the array, making multiple swaps to "bubble" every item up.
+It has to make a pass through the array to "bubble" every item up, and most of those passes require multiple swaps.